Ferrite-FEM/FerriteCon/index.md

 Coffee and snacks for the morning and afternoon will be provided (for free).

-The after work will be arranged somewhere where we can order drinks and food.
+The after work will be at [Le Feu](https://www.lefeu.de/le-feu-flammkuchen-braunschweig/) where we can order drinks and food.

 For organizational reasons, if you do *not* intend to participate in the evening, please let us know!

 ## Presentations